shangqing-liu/shangqing-liu.github.io/_pages/about.md

 News
 ======
+*  (12/2022) Our paper "Learning Program Representations with a Tree-Structured Transformer" is accepted by SANER23.
 *  (12/2022) Our paper "ContraBERT: Enhancing Code Pre-trained Models via Contrastive Learning" is accepted by ICSE23.
 *  (08/2022) Our paper "TransRepair: Context-aware Program Repair for Compilation Errors” is accepted by ASE22.
 *  (08/2022) Join ICLR 2023, AAAI 2023 as reviewers.